 Three years of fundamental undergraduate physics courses, individual laboratories, and a working knowledge of ordinary differential equations are generally required for admission.

 Columbia's Graduate School of Arts & Sciences provides an online teaching manual that is organized around the diverse teaching roles filled by graduate students and offers practical advice concerning issues that arise from instructing students.
 A manual for those serving as teaching assistants is available at the Teaching Program's Website.

 The online application for the Columbia Graduate School of Arts and Sciences can be found here.
+Applications for the Physics PhD are due by December 7, 2023.
 When filing an application form, the student should specify the department or doctoral program subcommittee under which he or she wishes to study.
 In any given term, a student may apply for study under only one department or subcommittee.
 A nonrefundable fee of $120 must accompany the completed form.

 A complete application includes transcripts of all previous post-secondary education, a personal statement, three letters of recommendation, scores from the GRE (if the applicant chooses to) and, if applicable, the TOEFL examination.

 Students denied admission may reapply in a subsequent year if further training or experience is presented to strengthen the application

 All admitted students are supported for the PhD program.
 Typically, students are supported by a Faculty Teaching Fellowship in the first two years followed by a Research Assistantship in subsequent years as students work for a research group.

 The fellowship support amount increases on average 2.5-3% per year.
 Some students supplement their Fellowship by tutoring, teaching recitation sections, or by grading homework.